dragan6437/IdeasApp/README.md

 4. Create other functionalities

 # Installation
-1. Download the code
+1. Download the code on your machine
-2. Run update-database
-3. Run Web.MVC project
+2. Set Web.MVC as startup project
+3. In Package Manager Console type update-database
+5. Run the application